Here we look at the balance that needs to be held between Materialism and Spiritual Inspiration

-We are looking at how we create successful spiritually inspired community projects.
-Spirituality is the inspiration behind all such ventures, but they need to be created within the facilities and practices of the present materialistic paradigm.
-The key to success is to hold a balance between these conflicting scenarios and the next stage in our journey is to look at this paradox.
+If we look at spiritually inspired community projects, Spirituality is the inspiration behind such ventures, but they need to be created within the facilities and practices of the present materialistic paradigm.
+As always, the key to success is to hold the balance between these conflicting scenarios - look us look at this paradox.

 Over the last 200 years, the development of the sciences, and their remarkable achievements, has created an emphasis on materialism.
 The basis of this is the empirical method whereby a new theory is produced by an individual scientist, tested by others and, if the same result is achieved, accepted as a valid finding.
 It will be taken as a law if further experiments consistently show the same result.
 This approach has resulted in a wealth of new discoveries including those in communication, travel and allopathic medicine.

 With the invention of the steam engine came the ability to harness power.
 With the understanding of electricity came the ability to transmit this power for use at a distance from its source.
-For the first time in the history of humankind, abundant power could be supplied anywhere, whereas before the only sources were localised water, wind and animal or human labour.
+For the first time in the history of humankind, abundant power could be supplied anywhere.
 This new source of power enabled factories to be established resulting in the mass migration from the countryside to the towns.

 These two new avenues of development, science and accessible energy, generated a rising standard of living, with its labour saving device.
 With the rapid increase in scientific knowledge came a substantial improvement in health.
 People live longer and cures are available for a host of previously fatal diseases.
 This phenomenon is most marked in the West, but the rest of the world is catching up.